mnm967/magnumopus/README.md

-# Magnum Opus - Trading Education Platform
+# Wizard Gift - Trading Education Platform

 A modern mobile application for trading education, built with Flutter, Firebase, and Riverpod.

 ## Overview

-Magnum Opus is a comprehensive trading education platform that provides:
+Wizard Gift is a comprehensive trading education platform that provides:
 - Video-based courses with organized trading content
 - Community interaction for traders to share insights
 - AI-powered assistants for learning support